 Only when you tease out those individual aspects and concerns can you understand the challenges you may face during the implementation.
 Once you have completed a readiness assessment, you can start to think about what needs to be done to address these challenges.

-For example, if someone is concerned about learning how to use the new software or is worried that they won’t understand it, consider if there is someone on your team who is a software wiz and buddy them up for peer support or coaching.
-Peer support is judgement-free and can help teams move towards the successful adoption of new software.
+For example, if someone is concerned about learning to use the new software or worried they won't understand it, consider whether someone on your team is a software wiz and buddy them up for peer support or coaching.
+Peer support is judgment-free and can help teams move towards the successful adoption of new software.